Naheem1234/Coffee-bean-sales-analysis-and-optimization/README.md

 ### Data Sources

-Coffee Bean Sales Data: The primary dataset used for this analysis is the "Raw Data" file, containing detailed information about the bean type, sales made by the company.
+Coffee Bean Sales Data: The primary dataset used for this analysis is the "Raw Data.xlsx" file, containing detailed information about the bean type, sales made by the company.

 ### Tools